mesurace/angularjs_karma_jasmine/README.md

           run karma start karma.conf.js

-    You will see in last line Executed 2 of 2 SUCCESS.
+    If you see "Executed 2 of 2 SUCCESS".
+Then you are done :)